rhine3/audiomoth-guide/guide.md

 * If a unit's microSD card is full, the unit stops saving recordings.
 This avoids overwriting previous recordings.
 In this situation, the unit's red LED light will stay constantly lit until the SD card is removed.

+* Turning the AudioMoth off while it is still recording will cause some data loss.
+This is because the speed at which the data are saved to the AudioMoth lags behind real time.
+We have found that turning off a recorder while it is recording causes about a 3% loss of data; e.g. a recording that was stopped an hour into the recording will lose 1.8 minutes (60 minutes * 0.03 = 1.8 minutes).

 * The AudioMoth stores metadata about the recording in the "Comments" field of the EXIF metadata.
 This includes recording date/time, sample rate, recording duration, gain setting, battery level, and AudioMoth serial number.

    * EXIF data can be accessed via [`exiftool`](http://owl.phy.queensu.ca/~phil/exiftool/) on Mac, Linux, and Windows.
 Once it is installed, open a Terminal window and run `exiftool FILENAME.wav`